nzmpi/evm-runners-solutions/README.md

 ### levels.toml

-Add your level to the levels.toml file.
-This is needed for the CLI to work.
+Add your level info to the levels.toml file.
 See the example below.

 ```toml
 [[levels]]